k636174/website/contents/docs/install/16.12/en/index.md

 ```

-- Since 15.03, hatohol-db-initiator doesn't require command line argument after hatohol DB is created. db-name, db-user and db-password are read from hatohol.conf by default.
+- hatohol-db-initiator doesn't require command line argument after hatohol DB is created. db-name, db-user and db-password are read from hatohol.conf by default.

 ### Setup of Hatohol Web Frontend
 - Prepare a DB for Hatohol Web Frontend